sampart/WhiteOctoberPagerfantaBundle/README.md

 Rendering pagerfantas
 ---------------------

-    {{ pagerfanta(pagerfanta, view_name, view_optoins) }}
+    {{ pagerfanta(pagerfanta_name, view_name, view_options) }}

 The routes are generated automatically for the current route using the variable "page" to propagate the page number.

-The bundle comes with the *DefaultView* with with the *default* name.
+The bundle comes with the *DefaultView* with the *default* name.

     <div class="pagerfanta">
         {{ pagerfanta(pagerfanta, 'default') }}